maxplanck-ie/snakepipes/docs/index.rst

 Help and Support
 -----------------

-For query/questions regarding snakePipes, please write to the deepTools user group : `deeptools@googlegroups.com`
+For query/questions regarding snakePipes, please write on biostars with the tag **#snakePipes**

 For feature requests or bug reports, please open an issue on [our GitHub Repository](https://github.com/maxplanck-ie/snakepipes)